hgup/CS/assignments/UCSC302_SE3_2022 revamped in ggplot2/README.md

 # Questions

-[] Q1: Create a pie chart showing the proportion of cars from the mtcars data set that have different carb values.
+[-] Q1: Create a pie chart showing the proportion of cars from the mtcars data set that have different carb values.

+- add percentages
+- change colorscheme

-[] Q2: Create a bar graph, that shows the number of each gear type in mtcars.
+[-] Q2: Create a bar graph, that shows the number of each gear type in mtcars.

 [] Q3: Next show a stacked bar graph of the number of each gear type and how they are further divided out by cyl.